Home

 of the heap and leaving a big hole where the previous one was (memory

-The current WString code supplied with Arduino contains a number of bugs which cause programs using it to either fail or give un-expected results.
+However there are some errors in Arduino's String code.
+The current Wstring.cpp code supplied with Arduino contains a number of bugs which cause programs using it to either fail or give un-expected results.
 For example

 String a; a = "12345"; Serial.println(a); a += a; Serial.println(a);